andelf/rust-tron/README.md

 # rust-tron

-Rust implementation of the Tron gRPC Client.
+Rust implementation of the Tron gRPC Client, and a command line wallet.

 This project is under active development.